 In Summer 2021, supported by a generous 1:1 matching grant from the E.E.
-Ford Foundation, we launched FORGE, a new professional learning experience.
-FORGE is designed for school leaders who see possibilities and seek to shape solutions and refine them in a community of fellow educators dedicated to reflective practice, professional growth, and positive change in their schools.
-FORGE is a year-long engagement that begins with a multi-day online learning experience and continues through the academic year with coaching and peer mentoring as participants take practical steps to implement change.
+Ford Foundation, we launched FORGE, a new professional learning experience for school leaders who seek ways to learn, grow, and make meaningful change in their schools.
+FORGE is a year-long engagement that begins with a four-day workshop and continues through the academic year with coaching and peer mentoring as participants take practical steps to implement change.

-As a participant in FORGE, you will select a problem of practice or area that presents an opportunity for growth in the work you do in school.
-Through the FORGE week-long summer workshop, you'll build capacities needed to initiate and sustain change, connect with a cohort of like-minded educators who will support you on your journey, and hone your plan for pursuing your opportunity for meaningful change.
+As a FORGE participant, you select a problem or opportunity for growth in your area of practice.
+During the summer workshop, you'll build capacities needed to initiate and sustain change, connect with a cohort of like-minded educators who will support you on your journey, and hone your plan for pursuing your opportunity for meaningful change.
 Through the year, your FORGE community of coaches and members of your guild - a small group of fellow participants - will scaffold your work and provide guidance and peer-mentoring as you work toward your goal.
 At the end of the year, you'll have made progress toward your goals, grown your leadership toolkit, and built a professional learning community.

 Participation in FORGE is open to leaders from independent, international, private, parochial, and charter schools.
-A short application is required.
-If selected, the registration fee is $1000.
+A short application is required and there is a registration fee for selected participants.